japila-books/apache-spark-internals/docs/SparkContext.md

 CAUTION: FIXME

-NOTE: `cancelAllJobs` is used when link:spark-shell.adoc[spark-shell] is terminated (e.g. using Ctrl+C, so it can in turn terminate all active Spark jobs) or `SparkSQLCLIDriver` is terminated.
+NOTE: `cancelAllJobs` is used when spark-shell.md[spark-shell] is terminated (e.g. using Ctrl+C, so it can in turn terminate all active Spark jobs) or `SparkSQLCLIDriver` is terminated.

 == [[setJobGroup]] Setting Local Properties to Group Spark Jobs -- `setJobGroup` Method